The Month of April 2024

 Please return your pledge card, with your gift, in the envelope that was enclosed with the Archbishop’s mailing.
 If you prefer, you are welcome to return it to the Pro-Cathedral with your Sunday Offering, or by mail to the Pro-Cathedral office.
 The time for making your gift spans the dates of Saturday, April 20, 2024 till Sunday, May 5, 2024.
 The last date for gifts is Friday, August 16, 2024.
 If you misplace the pledge card from Archbishop Rozanski, please contact the rectory.
 We will be happy to provide a replacement card with a postage paid return envelope to you.
 As the Appeal nears its conclusion, we will send a follow-up reminder to those who might have forgotten, or not yet had chance to respond with a gift to the Appeal.

-Let me express my gratitude to all who will contribute to make our Easter Celebration prayerful and uplifting.
+Let me express my gratitude to all who contributed to make our Easter Celebration prayerful and uplifting.
 Each, in your own way, and all together, you enrich our prayer and enlarge our hearts to assimilate the transforming power of Easter’s grace.

-My thanks and appreciation goes to those of you serving as ministers of the Masses, sacristans, decorators, vocalists and musicians.
+My thanks and appreciation goes to those of you who served as ministers of the Masses, sacristans, decorators, vocalists and musicians.
+A particular word of thanks goes to Don Massey, our Director of Sacred Music.
 I include, too, our parish staff in the offices and on the grounds, and the volunteers who contribute time and talent maintaining the parish campus.

 And I am grateful to all of the members of this Pro-Cathedral family for your extraordinary generosity and faithful support of our mission and ministry, and that of the Church of St. Louis.